Frequently asked questions:

 How do the fastening lids work?
 I have developed two ways of fastening the lids to the urns. #1.
 The urn's lid has a strap or braid of leather looping through an applied ring at the bottom inside of the urn.
 The leather strap then goes through the top center of the lid and ties, holding the lid safely in place. #2.
 The leather strap or braid is exposed on the outside of the urn, securing the lid as needed.

 What are your shipping policies?
 I ship using UPS Ground.
-Retail Customer: All costs of packaging and shipping are included in the price of the urn, (for the continental US, Hawaii, Alaska and US territories, the extra costs will be added to the urn cost ).
+Retail Customer: All costs of packaging and shipping are included in the price of the urn in the continental US, ( Hawaii, Alaska and US territories, the extra costs will be added to the urn cost ).
 For shipping outside the US, the cost of freight/shipping will be added to the cost of the urn.
 Customs fee will be paid by receiving party

 Urns are insured by the carrier during shipping.
 If your urn arrives damaged, please save the original packaging and contact me ASAP.
 A claim will be made with the carrier.

 What is your return policy?
 I am committed to my customer's satisfaction.
 If you are unsatisfied, contact me as soon as possible for an exchange or refund.
 Sorry, but shipping costs will be deducted from your refund.

 Are the urns made by you the artist?
 Yes, all the urns are hand thrown, trimmed and glazed by me.
 Each urn is unique just like the individual whose remains are kept inside.
 Raku and soda firing adds character to each piece and the variations in color and texture should be regarded as normal and desired.
 The urns are one-of-a-kind and a limited number are made each year.

 Note: I do have assistance during the firing process as that is a two to three-person task.